hyperledger-archives/education/LFS171x/composer-material/sections/section_4.md

 Cloud providers often provide free credits or have plans enabling free usage of small VMs

-Henceforth we will assume you are using an Ubuntu Linux VM.

 ### Text editor
 On your local machine, we recommend you have an editor featuring a plugin for Hyperledger Composer.

 Two such editors exist today: